-In among all the questions and answers the two of them agree to let Wilma scout up some more likely candidates for Emmolene.
+In among all the the questions and answers the two of them agree to let Wilma scout up some more likely candidates for Emmolene to visit with.
 Which, Wilma says, will mostly be old black women because they’ve seen everything there is to see and nothing shocks them any more.
 Especially now, after Katrina.
 Most of these old black women stayed through the hurricane.
 They didn’t have anywhere else to go, and anyway, if the floods took their houses, that would be all she wrote.
 All any of them had was a house.
 No insurance.
 No husband.

-I’ve never been a racist, but I imagine I was mostly just tuning out how racist most of the people in the city were.
+I’ve never been a racist myself, but I imagine I was mostly just tuning out how racist most of the people in the city are.
 After Katrina, I couldn’t do that.
-It was too obvious how much worse it had been for blacks.
+It was too obvious how much worse it had been for the blacks.